- MASTER OF SCIENCE – Computer & Information Science, University of New Haven.

 - Shingo Prize for Excellence in Manufacturing Business Winning Team (LifeScan) / 1995

 Joel Douglas is highly qualified when it comes to the technical aspect of work in fields spanning from medical, to mechanical, electrical and software.
 He is personally responsible for multiple inventions and has studied the business world inside and out, while also attaining a Master’s degree in Computer Science along the way.
 Douglas is also a registered US Patent Agent, and holds Professional Engineering licenses in several states.
+He is the named inventor on 98 U.S. patents and numerous foreign patents.

 Douglas is particularly skilled at helping smaller companies wrangle their digital and technological assets, and has successfully turned multiple businesses around.
 He also understands the intricate requirements of working with the FDA, and has personally overseen the authoring and clearance of several class I/II devices.